iedadata/geomapapp/README.md

 ## buildUnsigned.xml
 The build file used to create the unsigned Apple jar files.

-## buildww.xml
-The build file used to create the Virtual Ocean jar file.

-## javadoc.xml
-The javadoc file for Virtual Ocean.

 ## haxby/ and org/
-Directories that contain the Java source code for GeoMapApp and Virtual Ocean.
+Directories that contain the Java source code for GeoMapApp.

 ## resources/
-A directory that contains the various resources required by GeoMapApp and Virtual Ocean, e.g. external libraries, images, icons, color look up tables, etc.
+A directory that contains the various resources required by GeoMapApp, e.g. external libraries, images, icons, color look up tables, etc.